fogg-lab/transcriptomic-data-integrator/DOCUMENTATION.md

 get_matrisome_genes(core_matrisome_only=False)
 ```

-Retrieve the matrisome genes from the MSigDB.
+Retrieve the human matrisome genes from MSigDB.